dask/dask/docs/source/support.rst

 Paid support
 ------------

-Dask is an open source project that was started by and is currently primarily developed by employees of `Continuum Analytics, Inc. <https://www.continuum.io/>`_.
+Dask is an open source project that originated at `Continuum Analytics, Inc. <https://www.continuum.io/>`_.
-In addition to the previous options, Continuum offers paid training and support:
+In addition to the previous options, Continuum offers paid training and support:  https://www.continuum.io/support

-* `Python training <https://www.continuum.io/training>`_ — online and on-premises.
-* `Consulting <https://www.continuum.io/continuum-consulting>`_ — leverage our expertise to solve your analytics puzzles.
-* `Paid support plans <https://www.continuum.io/content/support-plan>`_ — helping you get the most out of Python data tools.

 Give us feedback
 ----------------